retr0-tech/Python-Basics-Automation/README.md

     Appendix C – Answers to the Practice Questions <br />
 # Contributors

 Become a contributor!
 As I've stated, I'm new to Github and VSCode.
-If you'd like to collaborate and become a contributor to the repository you can contact me on Githb. <br />
+If you'd like to collaborate and become a contributor to the repository you can contact me on Github. <br />